jimenezjaime02/crypto/README.md

    Daily OHLC values and market caps are also stored.
 4. Write a per-asset CSV in `data/<symbol>_365d.csv`.
 5. Append the latest snapshot for each asset to `knowledgebase.csv`.
+6. Save a price chart with RSI to `charts/<symbol>_chart.png` and send it via Telegram if credentials are configured.

 ## Running tests